-JSON_COMPACT This flag enables a compact representation, i.e. sets the separator between array and object items to ", " and between object keys and values to ":".
-Without this flag, the corresponding separators are ", " and ": " for more readable output.

-JSON_ENSURE_ASCII If this flag is used, the output is guaranteed to consist only of ASCII characters.
-This is achived by escaping all Unicode characters outside the ASCII range.
+- JSON_COMPACT This flag enables a compact representation, i.e. sets the separator between array and object items to ", " and between object keys and values to ":".
+Without this flag, the corresponding separators are ", " and ": " for more readable output. - JSON_ENSURE_ASCII If this flag is used, the output is guaranteed to consist only of ASCII characters.
+This is achieved by escaping all Unicode characters outside the ASCII range. - JSON_SORT_KEYS If this flag is used, all the objects in output are sorted by key.
+This is useful e.g. if two JSON texts are diffed or visually compared.